Framework Diagram v3

 It is the absence of the pipeline.

 Awareness doesn't have its own chain.
 It doesn't run Being ⊢ Doing ⊢ Having in the "correct" direction.
-It simply stays with raw experience — Being(t) ∼→ Doing(t) ∼→ Having(t) — without performing the moves that create identity.
-What remains is not a model.
-It's reality without distortion.
+It simply stays with raw experience — State(t) ∼→ Doing(t) ∼→ Having(t) — without performing the moves that create identity.

 What doesn't happen

-Pre-condition: Conditional Valuation
+Foundation 2: Conditional Valuation

 The assumption "outcomes determine worth" is questioned directly: "What's wrong with not understanding?"
 The mind finds no justification.
 The charge collapses.
 Without evaluative charge, no event is significant enough to trigger the self-referential question.